gbalan-microej/docs/PlatformDeveloperGuide/uiInput.rst

 Static Initialization
 =====================

 The event generators available on MicroEJ application startup (after the call to ``MicroUI.start()``) are the event generators listed in the MicroUI description file (XML file).
-This file is a part of the MicroUI Static Initialization step (xxx ref).
+This file is a part of the MicroUI Static Initialization step (:ref:`section_static_init`).

 The order of event generators defines the unique identifier for each event generator.
 These identifiers are generated in a header file called ``microui_constants.h``.
 The input driver (or its listener) has to use these identifiers to target a specific event generator.